WHY INVESTORS FAIL IN SHARE MARKET

 ITC has offered,

-Just be aware, if you invest in seeing the price, it generates only 30 times of invested amount.
-If you invest in seeing other parameters and stayed 27 years investors, the wealth will grow by 504 times.
+Just be aware, that if you invest in seeing the price, it generates only 30 times of invested amount.
+If you invest in seeing other parameters and stay 31 years investors, the wealth will grow by 1050 times.

-The people who can control their emotions are one who can win as a long term investor or intelligent investor.
+The people who can control their emotions can win as long-term investors or intelligent investors.

 Most people fail in this category.

-The major emotions which make into tragedy in wealth creation are,
+The major emotions that make tragedy in wealth creation are,

 Let us check one by one.